 Our faculty are engaged in research in cell and developmental biology, systems biology and informatics, bioimaging, and neuroscience.

-Research projects tend to be highly interdisciplinary, with faculty collaborations in the Canon Stroke & Vascular Research Center, Roswell Park Comprehensive Cancer Center, and the Departments of Chemistry, Mechanical Engineering, Electrical Engineering, and Computer Science, as well as other departments within the Jacobs School of Medicine and Biomedical Sciences.
-To accommodate such diverse interactions, it is the advisor's responsibility to arrange with the student, at the time of entry, a tentative program of study.
+Research projects tend to be highly interdisciplinary, with faculty collaborations in the Canon Stroke & Vascular Research Center, Roswell Park Comprehensive Cancer Center, and the Departments of Computer Science, Electrical Engineering, Materials Design and Innovation, and Mechanical Engineering, as well as other departments within the Jacobs School of Medicine and Biomedical Sciences.
+To accommodate such diverse interactions, prescribed coursework is kept at a minimum, and it is the advisor's responsibility to arrange with the student an appropriately tailored program of study.

 The program for each student is developed on an individual basis but, in general, comprises interdisciplinary courses, courses in areas relevant to the student's research, and a substantial thesis prepared under the supervision of a full time department faculty member and committee selected by the student and faculty advisor.